How to land clients As A freelancer who hates the word "sales"

 You can also search for job postings that are relevant.
 For example, I create weekly search reminders that look for anyone hiring a content writer in the greater New York City area.
 These are ideal leads because these companies are publicly telling you that they need exactly what you offer, and as a freelancer (read: 1099 contractor), you’re at an advantage: you cost a lot less than a full-time employee and there's a lower barrier to them testing out your services.

-Shoot them a LinkedIn message that uses elements of your sales pitch, but in a human-sounding way.
+Send them a LinkedIn message that uses elements of your sales pitch, but above all, write like a human.
+Here’s a message I use:

 While most responses are neutral, some start productive conversations: